 Now that we’ve covered the various types of carabiners, let’s break down how many of each type and how many total carabiners you will need for each type of climbing.

 Indoor/Outdoor Bouldering: 0 Carabiners

-With bouldering, there are no ropes, harnesses, or protection points, so there is essentially no need for any carabiners.
+With bouldering, there are no ropes, harnesses, or protection points, so there is no need for carabiners.
 Some boulderers will use a carabiner to clip their climbing shoes to the outside of their backpacks after a climbing session, but no carabiners are strictly necessary for bouldering itself.

 Indoor Sport Climbing: 1-2 Carabiners

 You will only need a couple carabiners if you are sport climbing in a gym.
 Most gyms require you to bring your own belay device, so you’ll need at least one large locking carabiner for that.
 You might also want a basic carabiner to attach your chalk bag to your harness, but that’s not necessary.
 Even when you are lead climbing in a gym, the ‘quickdraws’ are already bolted to the wall, so you don’t need to bring your own or even place them as you climb.